Categories

 However, they do not provide any information about their company and who is behind it, such as a registered address, names, social media such as LinkedIn profiles, etc.

-A LinkedIn search reveals they do have a page and 12 employees on LinkedIn from Bangladesh, Sri Lanka, and UAE.
+A LinkedIn search reveals a page and 12 employees from Bangladesh, Sri Lanka, and UAE on LinkedIn.

 MTFE Review

 Their Semrush Authority score is 9%.
-So they’re slightly popular, but not enough to pass our scam screening, unfortunately.
+So they’re slightly popular, but not enough to pass our scam screening.

 They have 519 backlinks from 94 referring domains, including Apple.com.